syhussaini/TamperMonkey_scripts/Zendesk Time Tracking with 10 minutes buzzing timer/README.md

 6. Save the script by clicking the "File" menu and selecting "Save" or pressing `Ctrl + S`.

 7. The script is now active on your Zendesk domain.
-Open any Zendesk ticket, and you'll see the time tracking floating box in the top-right corner.
-The buzzing sound will play every 10 minutes while you are working on a ticket.
+Open any Zendesk ticket/chat, and you'll see the time tracking floating box in the top-right corner.
+The buzzing sound will play every 10 minutes while you are working on a ticket/chat.

 **Note:**